remla25-team21/operation/kubernetes/helm/sentiment-analysis/README.md

    ```
    Look for the pod with a name like `my-sentiment-analysis-model-service-v1-xxxx`.

-3. Exec into the pod and check the mount
+3. Exec into the pod and verify the mount
    ```bash
    kubectl exec -it <your-model-service-pod> -- /bin/bash
    ```